Senior Lecturer FAQ

 Where is assembly for Senior Lecturers on Commencement morning?

-Senior Lecturers are asked to report to the assembly tent on Kresge Oval on Friday, June 8, between 9:15 am and 9:30 am for robing and assembly; the procession departs at 9:45 am.
+Senior Lecturers are asked to report to the assembly tent on Kresge Oval on Friday, June 8, by 9:15 am for robing and assembly; the procession departs at 9:45 am.
 Continental breakfast will be available at 8:30 am.
-Further detail about arrangements, including those that pertain to security, will be sent directly to participants in the week leading up to Commencement.
+Details about Commencement and Hooding procedures will be emailed to all participating faculty and assistants as the date approaches.

 How long are the Commencement Exercises?

 The Commencement Exercises, which officially begin as the Academic Procession enters Killian Court at 10 am, conclude at approximately 2 pm.
 The names of graduates are read in alternating order between undergraduates and graduates.

 Do I need a ticket to participate in Commencement?